shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 # Chapter 1

-*AWOOO!* A young grey and white wolf howled at the moon in the daylight.
+AWM:*AWOOO!* A young grey and white wolf@AWM howled at the moon in the daylight.
 "Prey here!" she howled again.

 She jumped into the creek from the bank and grabbed at a fish.
 She missed.
 The fish wiggled away.
 She grabbed again, and caught it in her hands!
 But the fish was slippery, and was able to wiggle out.